 Discover texts that delve into our season’s theatrical productions and explore what makes each of them distinct and extraordinary.

-The concert halls may be empty, but the music plays on!
 Enjoy streamed audio concerts from the NAC Orchestra archives.

 We asked the teachers and students in five communities across Canada to create a song based on what “I Lost My Talk” means to them and their community.

 Arts-centred, curriculum-based lessons and activities for in-classroom and home learning.

 Join us for spirited conversations with leaders in fields such as climate activism, ecological economy and environmental humanities, as well as with theatre artists and leaders who have found innovative ways to engage with the climate crisis.